stroherdebora/stroherdebora/README.md

 ### Hi there 👋
 My name is Débora Patrícia Ströher.

-I'm a computer scientist graduated from the "Universidade Federal do Pampa".
+I'm a computer scientist graduated from the Universidade Federal do Pampa.
 Currently, I continue to improve my knowledge, now as a mobile developer, where I intend to pursue a career.

 I'm also passionate about user interface design and information security.